-Life & Pensions focuses on:
+The Life & Pensions strategy is focused on:

 - Serving the needs of its clients.
-Excellent operational performance with a high client satisfaction, data driven orientation and compliance with legislation; - Realising growth: having the right product propositions in place for further growth and looking for opportunities in ongoing market consolidation to acquire portfolios or companies; - Launching the platform 'Ik denk vooruit' to help customers increase their financial well-being, providing more insight into their financial situation and helping them to make the right financial decisions; - Realising a new target IT landscape to administer the pension portfolio; - Continuing with the digitalisation and optimisation of the processes.
+Excellent operational performance with a high client satisfaction, data driven orientation and compliance with legislation; - Realising growth by having the right product propositions in place for further growth and looking for opportunities in ongoing market consolidation to acquire portfolios or companies; - Drawing the attention of new and existing customers to the lk denk vooruit platform, to help customers increase their financial health, providing more insight into their financial situation and helping them to make the right financial decisions; - Realising a new IT landscape to administer the pension portfolio.
+This new target IT landscape will contribute to the efficient implementation of changes in laws and regulations (among which the new pension legislation) and to further reduce costs; - Continuing with the digitalisation and optimisation of the processes.